Emb3rs-Project/p-core-functionalities/Sink/characterization/Building/building_readme.md

 1. Q_gain_per_floor

-OUTPUT: json with 2 dictionaries, regarding the building´s heating and cooling needs in a stream with:
+**Function OUTPUT:** json with 2 dictionaries, regarding the building´s heating and cooling needs in a stream with:
 1. id 1. stream id
 1. object_type 1. stream
 1. fluid 1. water